The-101-project/Lock_In_Amplifier_Review/RedPitayaLIA.md

 </p>

 ## Start RePLIA
-This comand starts the RePLIA, and even though there are some Python error messages, it seems the RePLIA is working:
+The comand `./startall.sh` starts the RePLIA, and even though there are some Python error messages, it seems the RePLIA is working:
 * Orange LEDs appear as a binary counter clocked at 1Hz
 * OUT2 has a sawtooth signal at frequency 1Hz
 <p align="center">